GenericMappingTools/gmt/doc/rst/source/supplements/x2sys/x2sys_binlist.rst

 ------------------

 **-D**
-    Calculate the length of trackline segments per bin [Default skips this step].
+    Calculate the length of track-line segments per bin [Default skips this step].
 The length fragments are given as the 5th output column (after the *flags*).
 The length units are obtained via the TAB setting (see :doc:`x2sys_init`).